Tips for Creating Accessible Content

 - Preserve accessibility when exporting to PDF

-By using the built-in headings and styles in Microsoft and Google, you are taking great steps to improving the accessibility of your documents for individuals who use assistive technology software and apps.
+Using the built-in headings and styles in Microsoft and Google, you are taking great steps to improve the accessibility of your documents for individuals who use assistive technology software and apps.
 Use Heading 1 for the main heading, Heading 2 for the sub-heading, and so forth when creating your syllabi, meeting minutes, manuals, handouts, etc.